 Other tours and boat trips

-If you have the time and cash, think about doing the different 7-hour boat trip (AR$340), which is to Moreno but also takes in other glaciers around the area, which would also be an excellent experience.
+If you have the time and cash, think about doing the different 7-hour boat trip (AR$340), which is to Moreno but also takes in other glaciers around the area.
+This boat trip would also be an excellent experience.

-Tourist companies offer the same trips to Moreno at differing prices and sadly, at similar prices and without much discounting.
-You can book the one-day sight-seeing to Moreno only for AR$130 or with a short boat trip across to the glacier for AR$150 (special price).
+Tourist companies offer the same trips to Moreno at differing prices and sadly, at similar prices, so without much discounting.
+You can book the one-day sight-seeing to Moreno only for AR$130 or with a short boat trip across to the glacier for AR$150 – special price.

-For now, it’s time for the return trip to El Calafate for a wonderful and well-deserved hot shower, a warm drink, some hot food, and a very long rest…
+For now, it’s time for the return bus trip to El Calafate for a wonderful and well-deserved hot shower, a warm beverage, some hot food, and a very long rest…